eelpie/media-monkey/README.md

 ###POST /scale/callback

-[(widget, height, rotate)] callback
+widget, height, rotate, callback

-Scale the posted image into a set of scaled JPEG files.
-Call the calling application on the supplied callback url upon completion.
-Retain the processed media files locally for a specified amount of time to allow the calling application to act on the callback.
+Asynchronous version of the scale endpoint.

+Scales the the posted image then HTTP POSTs the result back to the url specified in the callback parameter.